Docker Kubernetes Notes · bacchanalian madness

 3. Act: If there is a delta, controller should act and trigger a defined action to bring the observed objects into desired state

 To expose a service to the outside world (outside of cluster scoped DNS/IP range), we can use NodePorts or LoadBalancer.
-Service Types
+The types of services available are:

 1. Cluster IP